Best Tools for Project Portfolio Management

 4. Smartsheet

-Smartsheet is a cloud-based software for project and work management established in 2006 by the Smartsheet Inc. It helps teams to collaborate, assign tasks, track projects, share documents, and more.
+Smartsheet is a cloud-based software for project and work management established in 2006 by Smartsheet Inc. It helps teams to collaborate, assign tasks, track projects, share documents, and more.
 The platform helps to align multiple teams around the same high-level goals.
 The software can be used for managing projects, teams, and programs.
 Smartsheet allows project and portfolio managers to connect projects and draw data from multiple sources for reporting purposes.
-However, the spreadsheet-style of the interface can be overwhelming for some users and the customization of templates can be confusing.
-Another reported drawback is the lack of offline mode.

-Smartsheet offers a free 30-day trial, the Pro plan starts at $9/mo, the Business offering starts at $32/mo while the Enterprise plan has custom pricing.
+Smartsheet offers a free 30-day trial, the Pro plan starts at $9/mo, the Business offering starts at $32/mo, and the Enterprise plan has custom pricing.

 5. Wrike